 What to measure first

 Start with metrics you can interpret reliably.
 If you cannot act on a metric during your next review cycle, defer it.
+Use the options journal metrics guide if you need a smaller options-specific field set before building a broader review dashboard.

 | Category | Examples | Purpose |